Skip to content

 Coming from the bus station, railway station, or centre of Bristol to the BHOC

-If you arrive in the city centre and have mobility needs or difficulty walking, the number 20/21 bus going to Southmead or Westbury-on-Trym stops 20 metres from the hospital main entrance.
+Many of the Bristol bus routes pass through the city centre.
+To reach BHOC from the city centre it is necessary to walk up a steep hill.
+If you arrive in the city centre and have mobility needs or difficulty walking, the number 77 bus going to Southmead stops 20 metres from the hospital main entrance.
 Ask for the Horfield Road stop.

 We have spaces at the Centre to lock up your bike, and if you are walking you can plan your route with Walkit.

-Coming by car to the BHOC
+Coming by car or motorcycle to the BHOC

-If you do come by car, please leave yourself extra time to try and find a space.
+Details on other local car parks is available here.
 We recommend parking at Cabot Circus and using the free hospital shuttle bus to BHOC.

 Help with travel costs